Proyecto2k2025/Proyecto/README.md

 I prefer simple best practices: readable code, useful comments and design patterns that make it easy to add features later.
 I’ll also document the essentials so anyone can understand the system without wasting time.

-In short, I want Gestor de E-Stock to be a useful, no-fuss tool: something that simplifies daily management, reduces human errors and enables quick decision-making.
+In short, I want Gestor de E-Stock to be a useful, no-fuss tool: something that simplifies daily management, reduces human errors and enables quick decision making.
 No empty promises just a practical solution that really helps improve the day to-day operation of an online store.